holgerBerger/hpc-workspace/admin-guide.md

 #### `spaces`

 A list of directories that make up the workspace location.
-The directory for new workspaces will be picked randomly from the directories in this list.
+The directory for new workspaces will be picked randomly from the directories in this list by default, see ```spaceselection```

-This can be used to distribute load and storage space over several filesystems or fileservers or metadata domains like DNE in recent Lustre versions.
+This can be used to distribute load and storage space over several filesystems or fileservers or metadata domains like DNE in Lustre.

+### `spaceselection`

+can be `random` which is default, or `uid` or `gid` to select space based on modulo operation with uid or gid.

 #### `deleted`